1855 Toronto municipal election: Appointment of the Mayor

 City Council appointed the Mayor at the first meeting after the election on January 15, 1855, selecting candidates from a list of elected Alderman.
 Generally, the Council considered seniority and experience.
-The incumbent Mayor, Joshua George Beard, did not run for reelection in 1855 after experiencing a sever illness the previous winter.
+The incumbent Mayor, Joshua George Beard, did not run for reelection in 1855 after experiencing a severe illness the previous winter.

 John Hillyard Cameron moved and John Smith seconded the resolution to elect George William Allan as Mayor.
 John Duggan had canvassed City Council before the meeting to secure the election but "had wisely withdrawn his name to prevent any unseemly contest."
 Following his unanimous election by the City Council Allan spoke to healing the Council's partisan differences, focusing on the infrastructure projects underway, and reducing taxes.

 City Council Results

 Each ward elected 2 Aldermen and 2 Councilmen.
 There were nine open seats in the 1855 election, and 19 members of the City Council stood for re-election.
 Two incumbents lost, Angus Morrison (elected to the Provincial assembly in the summer of 1854) and William Graham.